akora/vault-of-memories/README.md

 python3 -m src.cli --help
 ```

-Upon the first run an SQLite database will be created (as a hidden file).
+Upon the first run an SQLite database is created (as a hidden file).
-This database is local and stores key attributes of each processed file, to manage identifying duplicates and to serve as the source for any processing statistics.
+This database is local and stores key attributes of each processed file, to manage the identification of duplicates and to serve as the source for any processing statistics.

 For more details on usage patterns please check [USAGE.md](./USAGE.md)